 Members include more than 1,600 plaintiff's attorneys and their staff.
-With offices in Lansing, Michigan, the MAJ is an affiliated member of the American Association for Justice.
+With offices in Lansing, Michigan, the MAJ is an affiliate of the American Association for Justice.

 MAJ provides members with professional networking, online listserves, and a data bank of relevant court documents and legal experts.
 The MAJ website also includes a public member directory that helps the public find a qualified personal injury attorney in Michigan.